EkaTur/SteakHouse/README.md

 Welcome to SteakHouse!
 This is a simple and elegant website for a high-end dining restaurant.
 Here, we serve the finest steaks in town.
 On our website, you'll find the menu, contact information, and the option to make reservations.

+## Live Demo

+You can check out the live version of this website [here](https://steakhouse.netlify.app/).

 ## Table of Contents
 - [Features](#features)
 - [Technologies](#technologies)